An Enticing Parsi Snack

 - Preheat the oven to 400°F (200°C) and generously oil a baking sheet.

-- Place kebabs on a baking sheet and brush them with oil.
+- Place kebabs on a baking sheet and brush them on both sides with oil.
 Bake for 12 to 14 minutes until the kebabs are nicely browned.

 - Drizzle with lemon juice, or sprinkle of chaat masala, as you wish.